appaquet/dotfiles/README.md

 1. Download nix installer & run it with multi-user mode enabled: `curl -L https://nixos.org/nix/install | sh -s -- --daemon`

-1. Enable flakes: `mkdir -p ~/.config/nix/ && echo 'experimental-features = nix-command flakes' > ~/.config/nix/nix.conf`
+1. Enable flakes: `mkdir -p ~/.config/nix/ && echo 'experimental-features = nix-command flakes fetch-closure' > ~/.config/nix/nix.conf`

 1. On Linux, configure nix by adding to `/etc/nix/nix.conf`.
    No need to do it on Darwin since we already do it nix-darwin (see [configuration.nix](./darwin/mbpapp/configuration.nix))